Paula Gardner is a career psychologist and business coach in London, with a previous background running her own PR agency for over 15 years.

 “My approach is to pick and choose whatever tools may be needed for the job.
 This could mean playing around with a non-dominant hand exercise to encourage a coaching client to do some creative thinking around their career, or sharing the benefit of some of my contacts to help a leader raise their profile to put them in the best place for a career move.

 I’ve made a mid-life career change myself, and can understand a lot of the trepidation around it – the concerns around money, going back into education, even worries about what other people might think.
 My previous background in PR and marketing means that I have the added skills to help you get noticed, whether that’s within your current workplace, or by a new employer or recruitment agency.
+It also means I have over 15 years of business experience to bring to our business coaching, whether you want to launch or grow a business, or learn how to get out there and get it noticed.

 My psychology based approach also means that we can address any confidence, time-management or motivation issues that may be holding you back.
 We all have them!